temet.util

 convertMillenniumSubhaloCatalog(snap=63)

-Convert a subhalo catalog (‘sub_tab_NNN.X’ files), custom binary format of Millennium simulation to Illustris-like HDF5.
+Convert a subhalo catalog (‘sub_tab_NNN.X’ files), custom binary format of Millennium to Illustris-like HDF5.

 convertMillennium2SubhaloCatalog(snap=67)

-Convert a subhalo catalog (‘subhalo_tab_NNN.X’ files), custom binary format of Millennium-2 simulation to TNG-like HDF5.
+Convert a subhalo catalog (‘subhalo_tab_NNN.X’ files), custom binary format of Millennium-2 to TNG-like HDF5.

 convertMillenniumSnapshot(snap=63)